SparseOpt/sparseopt.github.io/_pages/about.md

 ## Welcome to SparseOpt Toolbox

 <div style="text-align:justify">
 <b>SparseOpt Toolbox</b> is designed to advance numerical computation in sparse optimization and to provide a dedicated platform that integrates multiple solvers for addressing various sparse optimization applications.
-The current release of the toolbox encompasses the following packages, each available in both MATLAB and Python versions.
+The current release of the toolbox encompasses the following packages, each available in both Matlab and Python versions.
 </div>

 <p style="line-height: 2;"></p>